berlioz-the/berlioz/docs/cli.md

 Used for service endpoints where dns is turned on.

+## endpoint

+Outputs publicly exposed service endpoint.

 ## endpoints

-Outputs publicly exposed service endpoints.
+Outputs publicly exposed service endpoints in a tabular format.

 ## local account